acarolcolombo/website/stories/delayed-flight.md

 After one week, she had a small bruise in her left arm.
 When she thought everything was perfect, she realised it wasn't… yet.
-That night in a restaurant facing the most stunning beach she has ever seen, she was asked “Will you marry me?”
+That night in a restaurant facing the most stunning beach she has ever seen, she was asked “Will you marry me?”.
 She jumped pulling her arms around Lucas, and without fighting her tears, she gave him dozens of kisses.
 While driving to the airport, they talked about the wedding and the trip.
 When silence fell, she would keep living all the moments again and again in her head.